 There is a risk that through activities, behaviours or communications, the Company fails to meet stakeholder expectations in ways which adversely impact trust and reputation.
-Failure to effectively manage reputational risk could therefore have an adverse impact on revenues and cost base, the ability to attract and retain the best staff and could also result in regulatory intervention or action.
+Failure to effectively manage reputational risk could result in poor stakeholder outcomes and could impact on revenues and cost base, the ability to attract and retain the best staff and potentially regulatory intervention or action.
 Reputational Risk is managed through the Group's Reputational Risk Management Framework and dedicated Reputational Risk team.